Skip to product information

 Origin: Anxi, Fujian, China

-Packaging: 250 grams in total, divided into individual 8 gram sachets
+Packaging: 250 grams total, divided into individual 8-gram sachets

-Bouquet: An intense floral aroma reminiscent of hyacinth, followed by delicate notes of lychee and buttery pastry.
+Bouquet: An intense floral scent evoking hyacinth, followed by delicate notes of lychee and buttery pastry.
 The finish is remarkable, with a persistent and refined sweetness.

-Properties: This tea is renowned for the finesse of its leaves and its traditional production method, which give it a natural richness in aromatic compounds.
-Lightly oxidized, Tie Guan Yin is distinguished by its vegetal and floral freshness, and by a complexity that evokes both green teas and more mature teas.
-It is often appreciated for its lightness, ideal for warm days or in spring.
+Properties: This tea is renowned for the fineness of its leaves and its traditional manufacturing method, which gives it a natural richness in aromatic compounds.
+Lightly oxidized, Tie Guan Yin stands out for its vegetal and floral freshness, and for a complexity that evokes both green teas and more mature teas.
+It is often appreciated for its lightness, ideal on hot days or in spring.

-Dosage: One 8-gram tea bag is enough to make about ten infusions, even for several people.
+Dosage: An 8-gram sachet is enough for about ten infusions, even for multiple people.
 As with any high-quality tea, the aromatic richness will depend on the infusion time.
-To preserve the subtlety of the initial notes, favor short infusions for the first few infusions.
+To preserve the subtlety of the first notes, opt for short infusions during the first few passes.

-Preparation: Preferably use low-mineral water, such as filtered or spring water, to maintain the purity of the tea.
+Preparation: Preferably use low-mineralized water, such as filtered or spring water, to respect the purity of the tea.

-Heat the water to 100°C then pour it directly onto the leaves:
+Heat the water to 100°C then pour it directly over the leaves:

-• First infusion: very quick, just to wake up the leaves
+• First infusion: very quick, just to awaken the leaves

 • Second infusion: 6 seconds